NelsonDane/Custom-GitHub-Actions/README.md

-# DockerHub-Actions
+# Cusotm-GitHub-Actions
-Peronal GitHub Actions for Docker Hub
+Personal GitHub Actions for Docker Containers and Code Formatting

 ## How to use (for future self)

-### Auto build and push
+### DockerHub Build and Push
 Automatically builds and pushes images to Docker Hub.

 Required Inputs: